BikeReady cycle skills training courses are free. They are run by professional instructors from local training providers.

 3. Planning

 Decide which students will take part in which skills training grade and when.
-Planning can include how each student cohort makes progress over multiple years through higher levels of training and ongoing classroom learning.
+Planning can include how each student cohort makes progress over multiple years and ongoing classroom learning.

 4. Arrange timing